Copyright © 2016

 "Just go get me a glass before I tan your skinny hide."

-"And don't forget Mister Sharpe neither ya bloody heathen."
+"And don't forget Mister Grey neither ya bloody heathen."

-"I would never forget the Senor Sharpe Papa."
+"I would never forget the Senor Grey Papa."

 While the three men started on the brandy, Thomas went into his tent and removed his helmet and jacket.
 Next he untied the waist belt and placed the two pistols on his cot before going back outside to join the others.